-Make a list of your income and a list that shows all your essential outgoings - including utilities, insurance policies, rent or mortgage payments, loans, etc. Remember to have at least 3 months’ bank statements and receipts at hand to help you get a really honest picture.
+- Make a list of your income – include your salary, allowances, bonuses or other work payments and all your essential outgoings - include utilities, insurance policies, rent or mortgage payments, loans, etc. It helps to have at least 3 months’ bank statements and receipts at hand to help you get a really honest picture.

-Next, identify areas that you need to focus on - for example you’re spending habits or your level of debt.
-If you have a little extra left over each month, use it to bulk up your savings for upcoming life events.
+- Next, identify areas that you need to focus on - for example your spending habits or your level of debt.
+If you have a little extra left over each month, use it to bulk up your savings for upcoming life events – retirement, children’s education.

-It is a great idea to create a third list.
-One that shows all the upcoming events that you know about - birthdays, anniversaries, weddings, children’s education, holidays, Christmas.
-Try to set a budget for each of these events.
+- Lastly, create a third list, one that highlights upcoming events - birthdays, anniversaries, weddings, holidays, Christmas.
+Set a budget for each of these events.
 This puts you in control of your finances knowing you’ve got it covered.

-It is very tempting to just leave policy renewals and utility renewals to automatically roll on but you may miss out on savings if you do.
-When renewing your policies and utilities, it is important to make the time to shop around.
+It is very tempting to leave policy renewals and utility renewals to roll over automatically, however you may miss out on savings if you do.
+When renewing your policies and utilities, set aside time to shop around.

-If an existing policy or utility plan already provides good value, it’s also important to spend the time ensuring that you have sufficient level of cover and an adequate plan in place that meets your needs for the year ahead.
+If an existing policy or utility plan already provides good value, it’s equally important to ensure that you have the right level of cover and the right plan in place to meet your needs for the year ahead.

-Ideally, you should be working towards building a “rainy day” fund equivalent to 3-6 months of living expenses so that you are covered if you suddenly have to pay for an unexpected event, such as a boiler breakdown, car repair, or replacing a large household appliance.
+Ideally, you should be working to build a “rainy day” fund, equal to 3-6 months of living expenses, so that you are covered if you suddenly have to pay for an unexpected event, like a boiler breakdown, car repair, or replacing a large household appliance.

-If you have a little extra left over each month then set up a Direct Debit or Standing Order to pay into a Deposit Account or Regular Savings Account as soon as you get paid.
+If you have a little extra left over each month, set up a direct debit or standing order to pay into a savings account after you get paid.

-Review your current level of debt each year, getting an overview of your loan(s), credit card(s) and mortgage to ensure that you are still able to manage repayments for the year ahead.
-If you feel that this may be a struggle then you need to engage with your lender to agree on a financial action plan.
+Review your current level of debt each year, getting an overview of your loan(s), credit card(s) and mortgage so that you are confident in managing repayments for the year ahead.
+If you feel that this may be a struggle then you need to talk to your lender to agree a financial action plan.